Auxiliars/RK55_AUXILIARS/README.md

 ## Police On Duty - is our app for police

-## Webportal- is for both polic and admin to manage accounts using website
+## Webportal- is for both police and admins to manage accounts using website

 ## Vigilancia - is the app that will be installed on criminals phone